AndreasNasman/.config/README.md

 The following section serves as a reminder of what to set up manually.

-### Git commit signing with SSH
+### Git

-You should keep the key to sign Git commits with SSH out of version control.
-`git/config` contains an include-reference to a `config.local` file that contains the signing key.
+We need to set up SSH commit signing manually since we should exclude signing keys from version control. `git/config` contains an include-reference to a `config.local` file that contains the signing key.
 Follow these steps to add the signing key:

 1. Open the desktop version 1Password.
 1. Find the signing key item.